rx-angular/rx-angular/libs/cdk/coalescing/docs/Readme.md

   .catch((err) => console.error(err));
 ```

 This setting applies the technique of coalescing to fired events bound by Angular.
-It will coalesce any event emissions occuring withing and animation frame together and run `ApplicationRef#tick` only one time instead of multiple times.
+It will coalesce any event emissions occurring within an animation frame and run `ApplicationRef#tick` only one time instead of multiple times.

-This is especially impactful if we deal with event heavy templates.
+This is mainly impactful if we deal with event-heavy templates.
 The diagram below shows the difference between 2 events with and without coalescing.

 ![Angular - ngZoneEventCoalescing diagram])(TODO)